Automotive industry in Germany: 1980s and 1990s

 The final version of the Opel Kadett was voted European Car of the Year on its launch in 1984, as was the Opel Rekord's successor – the Omega – two years afterwards.
 The Ascona's successor, the Vectra (still the Vauxhall Cavalier in Britain), was launched in 1988, but missed out of the European Car of the Year accolade to the Fiat Tipo.

 With the radical changes in car design that took place throughout the 1970s and into the 1980s, Ford responded by substantially altering its model line-up.
-After launching the Fiesta supermini in 1976, it switched to front-wheel drive and a hatchback on the MK3 Escort on its launch in 1980, and opted to replace the Taunus/Cortina with the Sierra in 1982 - abandoning the hugely popular saloon format for an aerodynamic hatchback, although a saloon version was added in 1987.
-In 1983, Ford had also responded to the continuing demand for family saloons by launching the Orion, the saloon version of the Escort.
+After launching the Fiesta supermini in 1976, it switched to front-wheel drive and a hatchback on the MK3 Escort on its launch in 1980, and opted to replace the Taunus/Cortina with the Sierra in 1982 – abandoning the popular saloon format for an aerodynamic hatchback, although a saloon version was added in 1987.
+Ford had also responded in 1983 to the continuing demand for family saloons by launching the Orion, the saloon version of the Escort.
 The Scorpio replaced the Granada as Ford's European flagship in 1985, and was solely produced at the Cologne plant in Germany.
 The Scorpio was originally available only as a hatchback, and despite its popularity, Ford eventually expanded the Scorpio range by launching a saloon model in 1990 and an estate model in 1992.
 The declining demand for sporting coupes led to Ford's decision not to directly replace the Capri, which was discontinued after 1986.

 After its rejuvenation during the 1970s, VW modernised its model ranges during the first half of the 1980s and continued to enjoy strong sales in Germany and most other European markets.
 The Polo, Passat and Scirocco all entered their second generation during 1981, and the MK2 Golf was launched in 1983.
 A saloon version of the MK1 Golf, the Jetta, had been available since 1979, and the MK2 Jetta was launched in 1984.
 1988 saw the launch of the MK3 Passat and a new coupe, the Corrado, which was produced alongside the Scirocco until the older car's demise in 1992.